trisha/genshin-impact-character-tracker/README.md

 - Bcrypt (for password hashing)

 ## Next Steps
+- Add confirmation modal when deleting character.
+- Have 'add new note' more visible (instead of at bottom), perhaps on side
+- Have Edit and Delete note buttons more visible, perhaps as a float
 - Update Characters view  to match Figma wireframes
 - Add ability to enter character stats (ATK, DEF, HP, etc.)
 - Add weapon slot and domain information